 Highs, mid-levels and lows of infant exposures to certain toxins seem to correlate closely with highs, mid-levels and lows of autism or ASD traits

-Since what follows may seem to many readers to be improbable, or possibly merely random associations, the plausibility of a causal relationship between these toxins and ASD should first be briefly touched on: Experts in the field of developmental toxicology pointed out in 2004 that various chemicals that have become greatly increased in modern environments "have caused contamination of human milk only during the last half century, and long-term health impacts are now being discovered."F Some of those chemicals, according to the EPA and other leading authorities, are neuro-developmental toxins and become concentrated in breast milk in concentrations far exceeding established safe levels.F1
+Since what follows may seem to many readers to be improbable, or possibly merely random associations, the plausibility of a causal relationship between these toxins and ASD should first be briefly touched on: Experts in the field of developmental toxicology pointed out in 2004 that various chemicals that have become greatly increased in modern environments "have caused contamination of human milk only during the last half century, and long-term health impacts are now being discovered."1 According to Make Our Milk Safe (MOMS), a nonprofit trying to eliminate toxic chemicals from the environment and in breast milk, “Along with its antibodies, enzymes and general goodness, breast milk also contains dozens of compounds that have been linked to negative health effects.”1b Some of those chemicals, according to the EPA and other leading authorities, are neuro-developmental toxins and become concentrated in breast milk in concentrations scores to hundreds of times higher than established safe levels.2 In a study reported about by the U.S. Agency for Toxic Substances and Disease Registry, it was found that at 11 months of age, dioxin toxicity-equivalent concentrations in infants who had been breastfed 6-7 months were about 10 times higher than in formula-fed infants; that was also an average of 2.5 times the maternal values, months after completion of their average breastfeeding period.1a

-e) Many studies have found high mercury levels in those diagnosed with autism.3 (The studies that have failed to find this association have (a) focused on thimerosal, which contains only ethylmercury, one of many species of that chemical, (b) measured mercury levels in children far past the highly vulnerable early-postnatal period, or (c) assessed effects at too young an age to properly judge the long-term results.)
-High mercury levels in those with autism should be seen together with the findings in two studies of doubling or tripling of infant mercury levels resulting from breastfeeding, compared with levels in non-breastfed children; compatible findings were reported in other studies.4, Such increases of mercury in breastfed children take place during the infants’ periods of rapid brain growth and development.(see chart) (Seeing the postnatal increases in cells shown in this chart, note that studies “have clearly demonstrated that when proliferation is actively occurring in a given region of the brain, it is vulnerable” to toxins.4a)
+High mercury levels in those with autism should be seen together with the findings in two studies of doubling or tripling of infant mercury levels resulting from breastfeeding, compared with levels in non-breastfed children; compatible findings were reported in other studies.4, Such increases of mercury in breastfed children take place during the infants’ periods of rapid brain growth and development.(see chart) Seeing the postnatal increases in cells shown in this chart, note that studies “have clearly demonstrated that when proliferation is actively occurring in a given region of the brain, it is vulnerable” to toxins.4a

-f) ASD apparently increased in the U.S. during recent decades while the children being diagnosed had been breastfed at increasing rates;7 concentrations of PBDEs (a strongly-suspected neurodevelopmental toxin) in the breast milk also greatly increased during that period.8
+g) ASD apparently increased in the U.S. during recent decades, and children were being breastfed at increasing rates during that period;7 concentrations of PBDEs in breast milk also greatly increased during that period.8 (see item (c) above about PBDEs)

 b) No neurological harm to children from maternal methylmercury was found in a country (Seychelles) with exceptionally low exclusive breastfeeding; this is noteworthy in that maternal methylmercury has been uniformly, authoritatively found in studies in other countries to harm neurological development of the children.
-(The explanation required on this point is lengthy and therefore is placed at 2.b cont., to allow promptly going on to the other main points of this article.)
+(The explanation required on this point is lengthy and therefore is placed below at 2.b cont., to allow going on to the other main topics of this article at this point.)

-c) ASD prevalence among 8-year-olds was found to be stable in the U.K. during the most recently-assessed period (2004-2010),10a which followed approximately eight years after a time of stable breastfeeding rates there.11 So, during the general period of the infancies of the U.K. children whose autism rates were not increasing, breastfeeding rates were also basically level.
+c) ASD prevalence among 8-year-olds was found to be stable in the U.K. during the most recently-assessed period (2004-2010),10a which followed approximately eight years after a time of stable breastfeeding rates there.11 (Aside from flat breastfeeding rates at approximately the time of the births of the children whose autism incidence did not increase, breastfeeding rates were increasing in the UK before and after that period.)11c So, during the general period of the infancies of the U.K. children whose autism rates were noteworthy for their lack of increase, breastfeeding rates were also atypical in their lack of increase.
 This stable level of autism prevailed in the U.K. while autism rates were reported to have increased in the U.S. along with increases in breastfeeding rates.11b The difference between countries in autism trends was sufficiently noteworthy to be the central finding of a study in the journal, BMJ Open; and it was apparently also considered by the organization, Autism Speaks, to be newsworthy, as opposed to being seen as a merely random fluctuation.11a

 3. Highs through to lows, including mid-levels, with intermediate data filling out the middle areas of correlations as found in large-scale studies: